akingscote/akingscote.github.io/_posts/2025-02-22-observability-and-security.md

 I'd highly encourage everyone to watch the video from the linked timestamp, as Mark Manning does a much better job of explaining it than I do.

 My point here is that these fancy runtime security tools, that help improve your "observability" can be limited.
 They are often eBPF based which is a fantastic tool, but even then do not guarantee complete security insight.

+# Open Cybersecurity Schema Framework (OCSF)
+One exciting initiative gaining traction is the Open Cybersecurity Schema Framework (OCSF), which aims to address some of my points raised above.

+The [OCSF](https://schema.ocsf.io/) is an open-source effort by top cyberscecurity companies to define a standard schema for common security events.
+[OCSF is agnostic to storage format, data collection and ETL processes](https://github.com/ocsf/ocsf-docs/blob/main/Understanding%20OCSF.pdf).

+This [quote from Amazon](https://aws.amazon.com/blogs/opensource/from-data-chaos-to-cohesion-how-ocsf-is-optimizing-cyber-threat-detection/) sums up some of my frustrations, and validates the need for OCSF.
+> OCSF addresses a core challenge in threat detection and security analytics: the absence of consistent formats and data models for logs and alerts across different vendors.
+This diversity complicates cybersecurity operations, requiring manual efforts to normalize data and integrate insights from disparate sources.
+Without the OCSF, security teams need to invest considerable time and effort in aggregating and harmonizing information from disparate sources.
+As a result, organizations struggle to efficiently analyze and respond to security threats, hindering their ability to protect against evolving cyber risks.

+Contributors include [AWS, Splunk, Cisco, Cloudflare, Crowdstrike, Palo Alto, Rapid7, Trend Micro, and Zscaler](https://www.splunk.com/en_us/newsroom/press-releases/2022/cybersecurity-and-technology-industry-leaders-launch-open-source-project-to-help-organizations-detect-and-stop-cyberattacks-faster-and-more-effectively.html).
+In November 2024, [OCSF was added to Linux Foundation](https://www.linuxfoundation.org/press/open-cybersecurity-schema-framework-ocsf-joins-the-linux-foundation-to-optimize-critical-security-data).

+Since its release in September 2023, OCSF and its community has grown rapidly.
+In just a couple of years, the iniative has grown [from 17 companies, to over 200 participating organizations](https://aws.amazon.com/blogs/opensource/from-data-chaos-to-cohesion-how-ocsf-is-optimizing-cyber-threat-detection/).

+[Datadog observability pipelines supports](https://www.datadoghq.com/blog/observability-pipelines-stream-logs-in-ocsf-format/) incoming data in OCSF format, with streaming to security vendors such as Splunk, Datadog Cloud SIEM, AWS Security Lake, Microsoft Sentinel, Google SecOps, and Crowdstrike.

+Notable abscenses for direct OCSF support include Microsoft and Elastic; presumably to maintain their vendor lock in and market positions.

 ## Summary
 I hope that I've explained some concepts and overlaps and that you've learned something from these late night ramblings.